noobshow/terms/svb/us.md

 ### 4. Sharing of Data

 a.
 You authorize Stripe and SVB to provide any Data, including User Data or Payment Data, to each other to (i) provide the services described in the Stripe Services Addendum or this SVB Addendum to you, (ii) comply with its legal and regulatory obligations, and (iii) perform underwriting and risk review, including verification that you are legally permitted to transact and receive funds.
-This includes sharing information you previously provided to SVB (or Stripe) and information about SVB’s (or Stripe’s) experience with you, such as termination of this SVB Addendum by SVB and the reasons for such termination.
+This includes sharing information you previously provided to SVB (or Stripe) and information about SVB's (or Stripe's) experience with you, such as termination of this SVB Addendum by SVB and the reasons for such termination.
 Where required to comply with our legal, payment network, or regulatory obligations, SVB may provide any Data to law enforcement, payment networks or regulators (as the case may be).

 b.
 SVB may use Payment Data that is anonymized and aggregated with other merchants' transaction data for internal purposes and to provide you, other merchants, and third parties with analytic products and services.